dism-exe/dism-exe-notes/lan/llm/weekly/Wk 25 002 Fuzzy instance of any object in rust.md

 It would be good to create an instance of a type like a struct without much care for its internal content for testing purposes

+Instructions for LLM:
+- This is a diagnostic document and not a conversation.
+Everything shared is context.
+Address the questions tagged (Q#) like (Q1) for example.
+If you see something like (~1), assume it part of the archive and not a latest set of questions.
+	- Since it keeps occurring, I ask Again
+	- !!!
+NEVER RESPOND TO (~1), (~2), etc.
+	- ONLY respond to the tagged questions.
+Nothing else.

 <hr class="__chatgpt_plugin">

 ### 0.1.2 role::assistant<span style="font-size: small;"> (chatgpt-4o)</span>